 Semi-gloss is usually used on exterior walls.
 This is not as highly reflective as gloss but there is still some shine to it.
 Two advantages to this finish are again durability and cleanability.
 However, because it is still reflective, surface imperfections are visible.

 This is a good paint to use for buildings in cities.
-But of course, semi-gloss can also be used in interior walls, like in kitchens.
-It’s also good on doors, baseboards or cabinets.
+But of course, semi-gloss can also be used in interior walls, like in kitchens, and hallways.

 Satin is often used in interior walls, like in kitchens, bathrooms, family rooms or hallways, where regular maintenance and cleaning is easier to do.
 Compared to gloss and semi-gloss, satin can hide imperfections better.
 However, dirt pick-up resistance is lower compared to gloss and semi-gloss.